folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 likely use something from the component library, or even from a standalone `stripes-searchbox` module repo.

-Note that in the structural overview of the Patron module that follows, Overdues and Fines are omitted, as they are implemented in essentially the same way as Holds and Loans.
+Note that in the structural overview of the `patrons` module that follows, Overdues and Fines are omitted, as they are implemented in essentially the same way as Holds and Loans.

 ### Patrons

-The root component, used when the **/patrons** route is in the URL.
+The root component, used when the `/patrons` route is in the URL.

 * Okapi data: none
 * Local state: none